tradingstrategy-ai/docs/source/glossary.rst

     Backtest

-        Simulating the efficiency of a :term:`trading strategy` against historical data.
+        Backtesting is simulating the efficiency of a :term:`trading strategy` against historical data.

         Backtesting is the process of analysing :term:`historical market data` to see how a trading strategy would have performed statistically in the past.
 It is a key component of effective trading system development and can be used to test a trading hypothesis/strategy on the historical data.

-        Backtesting results are :term:`benchmarked <benchmark>` against each other and indices like SP500, Bitcoin price.
+Backtesting results are then :term:`benchmarked <benchmark>` against each other and indices like SP500, Bitcoin price.
 Backtesting results are often too promising due to :term:`overfitting`.
 It can be always assumed that the live trading performance is worse than the strategy backtested results.

         Backtesting is usually performed by specialised tool, or a backtesting framework written in some programming language.